-As the Australian Section of the ISCM, the Australian Music Centre is calling for works to include in their Official submission.
-The deadline for the Australian section is 1 July 2011.
-The section will select 6 works for consideration by the 2012 ISCM World Music Days selection jury.
-At least one work from every Official submission will be performed.
+As the Australian section of the ISCM, the Australian Music Centre is calling for works to include in their official submission.
+AMC will convene a panel who will select 6 works for consideration by the ISCM Festival selection jury.
+At least one work from every official submission will be performed.

 Individual artists whose work has not been selected by the section may also submit directly to ISCM.
-Deadline for individual submissions is 1 August 2011, and a payment of €50 by credit card or bank transfer is required - information about the payment procedure is available in the call for works document.
+Deadline for individual submissions is 31 December 2011, and a payment of €50 is required - information about the payment procedure is available in the call for works document.

 © Australian Music Centre (2011) — Permission must be obtained from the AMC if you wish to reproduce this article either online or in print.